nickcotton/nickcotton.com/src/_posts/my-2025-digital-resolutions.md

 Have owned Things for a long time but still working out how it fits into my digital life alongside Obsidian, Apple Notes and Reminders.
 I've got a shortcut setup to pop the quick entry dialog.
 It's ingrained into my muscle memory, now I just need to make a habit of going back and organising things (and ticking them off).

 That's it I guess?
-Once again I need to go through and link up a bunch of things here.
+Once again I need to go through and link up a bunch of things here, but just going to publish this now so it doesn't languish in a drafts folder for months.